Self-supervise, Refine, Repeat: Improving Unsupervised Anomaly Detection: Anomaly Detection Performance

-In this section, we test the efficacy of our proposed self-training framework for unsupervised anomaly detection tasks on tabular (Section~\ref{sec:exp_tabular}) and image (Section~\ref{sec:exp_image}) domains.
-We evaluate the methods with varying ratios of anomaly samples in unlabeled training data and with different combinations of representation learning and one-class classifiers.
-In Section~\ref{sec:exp_ablation}, we provide an ablation study to better understand sources of gain, as well as sensitivity analyses to multiple hyperparameters.
+We evaluate the efficacy of our proposed framework for unsupervised AD tasks for tabular (Sec.~\ref{sec:exp_tabular}) and image (Sec.~\ref{sec:exp_image}) data types.
+We experiment varying ratios of anomaly samples in unlabeled training data and with different combinations of representation learning and OCCs.
+In Sec.~\ref{sec:exp_ablation}, we provide performance analyses to better explain major constituents of the performance, as well as the sensitivity analyses.

-\textbf{Implementation details: }to reduce the computational complexity of data refinement block, we utilize simple one-class classifier such as GDE as the OCC in the data refinement block.
-In two-stage model, we only update data refinement block at 1st, 2nd, 5th, 10th, 20th, 50th, 100th, 500th epochs instead of every epoch.
+\textbf{Implementation details:} To reduce the computational complexity of the data refinement block, we utilize a simple OCC such as GDE in the data refinement block.
+In a two-stage model, we only update the data refinement block at 1st, 2nd, 5th, 10th, 20th, 50th, 100th, 500th epochs.
 After 500 epochs, we update the data refinement block per each 500th epoch.
-Each run of experiments requires a single V100 GPU.
+Each experimental run is performed on a single V100 GPU.
+Additional discussions can be found in Appendix~\ref{sect:appendix_computational_complexity}.